-- 9.1.1.
-RHA's Moving to Work (MTW) Demonstration Program.
+- 9.1.1.RHA's Moving to Work (MTW) Demonstration Program.
 As detailed in RHA's MTW Plan, with HUD approval, RHA will provide additional opportunities to meet local housing needs by providing non-Public Housing properties owned or controlled by the Authority with project-based vouchers without requiring a competitive process. - 9.1.1.1.
-Units selected may be existing housing, new construction properties or properties needing to be rehabilitated - 9.1.1.2.
-Within 10 days of the selection being finalized, RHA staff will deliver a letter to the Executive Director regarding the selection. - 9.1.2.
+Units selected may be existing housing, new construction properties or properties needing to be rehabilitated - 9.1.2.
+Process for assigning Project-Based Vouchers.
+RHA will assign project-based vouchers to non-Public Housing properties owned or controlled by the Authority using this process: - 9.1.2.1.
+Obtain environmental reviews through the City of Reno - 9.1.2.2.
+Receive a passed HQS inspection. - 9.1.2.3.
+Request Board Approval to assign project-based vouchers to these units without a competitive process - 9.1.3.
+Within 10 days of the selection being finalized, RHA staff will deliver a letter to the Executive Director regarding the selection. - 9.1.4.
 Setting rents.
 RHA will set initial rents for these units based on federal regulation and program requirements based on the funding source used to purchase/construct the unit.
-This may include setting rents at or below current HOME rents, Low Income Housing Tax Credit rents or payment standard. - 9.1.3.
+This may include setting rents at or below current HOME rents, Low Income Housing Tax Credit rents or payment standard. - 9.1.5.
 Statutory Provisions Apply.
 Each of the provisions set forth in 24 CFR 983.4 apply to assistance under the PBV program.
-These include but are not limited to environmental review, fair housing, fraud, labor standards, and relocation assistance. - 9.1.4.
+These include but are not limited to environmental review, fair housing, fraud, labor standards, and relocation assistance. - 9.1.6.
 Equal Opportunity.
-The PBV program requires compliance with all equal housing opportunity requirements. - 9.1.5.
-Non-smoking designation.
-All PBV units assigned under the non-competitive designation process will be designated as non-smoking units. - 9.1.6.
+The PBV program requires compliance with all equal housing opportunity requirements. - 9.1.7.Non-smoking designation.
+All PBV units assigned under the non-competitive designation process will be designated as non-smoking units. - 9.1.8.
 Specific PBV Definitions.

 Admission.
-The point when the family becomes a participant in RHA's tenant-based or project-based voucher program (initial receipt of tenant-based or project-based voucher assistance).
-After admission, and so long as the family is continuously assisted with tenant-based or project-based voucher assistance from RHA, a shift to the other form of voucher assistance is not a new admission.
+The point when the family becomes a participant in RHA's tenant-based or projectbased voucher program (initial receipt of tenant-based or project-based voucher assistance).
+After admission, and so long as the family is continuously assisted with tenant-based or projectbased voucher assistance from RHA, a shift to the other form of voucher assistance is not a new admission.